Skip to content

 What a Healthy Freelance Rate Actually Looks Like

 There is no universal answer, of course.
 It depends on your location, sector, experience, and cost base.
-That said, many freelancers find it worth considering a simple rule of thumb: your quoted rate may need to be roughly double your desired effective hourly income to account for all the hidden friction.
-This is worth considering as a starting point for reflection, not a precise formula.
+That said, many freelancers find it worth noting a simple rule of thumb: your quoted rate may need to be roughly double your desired effective hourly income to account for all the hidden friction.
+This is worth noting as a starting point for reflection, not a precise formula.
 Running the numbers through a calculator like this one can make the abstract feel very concrete, very quickly.

 Run it with sensible defaults